ybseo-ac/Conv/README.md

 ### Copyright

-These codes are based on the GitHub repository of MDLM [1], and partially of LLADA [2].
+These codes are based on the GitHub repository of MDLM [1], and partially LLADA[2].

 ---